saurav3199/Hotel-Management/README.md

 # Hotel-Management
 An old high school project in C(using graphics.h)

-Created by me in 2014 to play around graphics.h
+Created by me in 2014 to play with graphics.h